gjelenc/flow-tutorial-with-jpa-backend/README.md

 Import it to the IDE of your choice as a Maven project.

+Deploy with help of tutorial https://blog.payara.fish/payara-server-basics-adding-payara-server-to-intellij-idea

-Run using `mvn wildfly:run` and open http://localhost:8080/tutorial-with-jpa-1.0.0-SNAPSHOT/ in browser.
+and open http://localhost:8080/tutorial-with-jpa-1.0.0-SNAPSHOT/ in browser.